Accessing Files on a RAID Disk If Your NAS Buffalo TeraStation TS-RH4.0TGL/R5 Is Dead

 It is important to note that RAID is not a substitute for regular backups.
 While RAID provides some level of protection against drive failures, it cannot protect against other forms of data loss such as accidental deletion, file corruption, or catastrophic events.
 Regular backups should be implemented to ensure data can be recovered in case of any unforeseen circumstances.

-Although NAS TeraStation TS-RH4.0TGL/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-RH4.0TGL/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view